Hybrid Configuration wizard

 Web Services virtual directories

 Testing account credentials: Designated on-premises and Microsoft 365 or Office 365 hybrid management accounts access the on-premises and Exchange Online organizations to gather prerequisite verification information and to make organization parameter configuration changes to enable hybrid deployment functionality.
 The Hybrid Configuration wizard checks that the accounts have the appropriate credentials and can connect to the on-premises and Exchange Online organizations.
-The hybrid deployment management accounts for both the on-premises and Microsoft 365 or Office 365 organizations that must be members of the Organization Management role group for the Hybrid Configuration wizard to complete these tasks successfully.
+The hybrid deployment management accounts for on-premises organizations must be members of the Organization Management role group and must be global admins for Microsoft 365 or Office 365 organizations for the Hybrid Configuration wizard to complete these tasks successfully.

 Making hybrid deployment configuration changes: After testing the hybrid management accounts, conducting the verification and topology checks, and gathering configuration information that you defined in the wizard process, the Hybrid Configuration wizard makes the configuration changes to create and enable the hybrid deployment.
 All changes to the hybrid configuration are automatically logged in the hybrid configuration log.
 By default, the hybrid configuration log is located on the on-premises Mailbox server at